Measurements of neutron fields in a wide energy range using multi-foil activation analysis: Neutron beamlines

 \section{Neutron beamlines}

-The ISIS neutron spallation source of the Rutherford Appleton laboratory (UK) is based on a synchrotron accelerator of 800~MeV protons.
-These are collided on tungsten targets in two target stations.
+The ISIS neutron spallation source of the Rutherford Appleton laboratory (UK) is based on a synchrotron running at 50~Hz and accelerating protons at 800~MeV.
+These impinge on tungsten targets in two target stations, named TS1 and TS2, respectively.
+The proton beam current is about 160~$\mu$A on TS1 and 40~$\mu$A on TS2 (there is 1 pulse extracted to TS2 for every 4 pulses extracted to TS1).
+The total yield, given by the spallation on the tungsten target, is about 20 neutrons/proton.
 Neutrons are used for science on a total of 29 active beamlines.
-ROTAX, now hosting the ALF instrument, is a beamline on Target Station 1 (TS1) dedicated to alignment and assessment of single crystals, mainly in support of experiments to be performed on other beamlines.
+ROTAX, now hosting the ALF instrument, is a beamline on TS1 dedicated to alignment and assessment of single crystals, mainly in support of experiments to be performed on other beamlines.
 It features a liquid methane moderator at 100~K. In the recent past it has been used also for Single Event Effects (SEE) testing, in particular because, compared to other beamlines at ISIS, its large blockhouse allows hosting large samples to be operated in air, with easy cable connectivity.

-ChipIr is a beamline on TS2, specifically designed to extract a beam of fast neutrons with a spectrum that mimics the atmospheric neutron field, with an acceleration factor in the order of 10$^9$ for SEE testing.
+ChipIr is a beamline on TS2, specifically designed to deliver a beam of fast neutrons with a spectrum that mimics the atmospheric neutron field, with an acceleration factor in the order of 10$^9$ for SEE testing.
 ChipIr represents the first attempt to retrofit a fast neutron beamline in a target station designed for slow neutrons.
 As shown in Fig.~\ref{Fig:Target} as a schematic, while thermal neutron beamlines have a line of sight only on a moderator, ChipIr has a channel through the beryllium reflector to obtain a line of sight to the tungsten target.
 The use of these beamlines allows to study the radiation damage effects using very different neutron spectra.
-This difference is also relevant with regard to the application of multi-foil activation for neutron flux measurements, because allows us to demonstrate the flexibility and reliability of this technique in characterizing very different neutron fields.
+This difference is also relevant with regard to the application of multi-foil activation for neutron flux measurements, because it allows us to demonstrate the flexibility and reliability of this technique in characterizing very different neutron fields.